 - The overall economic climate

-As outlined in the definition above, credit policies set forth the credit terms, the credit limits, the type of customer to whom credit will be extended (information needed before extending credit to a new customer, i.e. a credit report? number of years in business? how much they intend to purchase? etc.), and the policies for dealing with late payments and delinquent accounts.
+As outlined in the definition above, credit policies set forth the credit terms, the credit limits, the type of customer to whom credit will be extended, and the policies for dealing with late payments and delinquent accounts.

 Fortunately for parties in the construction industry, having a good lien and notice management strategy can enable businesses in the industry to have a more lenient credit policy without as much worry as a blind extension of credit.

-The mechanics lien (or bond claim) laws, and the corresponding notice requirements, turn the extension of credit into secured debt by tying the debt to the property being improved (or the bond securing the work), and also make more parties liable for the payment of that debt.
+These rules turn the extension of credit into secured debt by tying the debt to the property being improved (or the bond securing the work).
+It makes more parties liable for the payment of that debt.
 This can dramatically reduce the chances of not getting paid.

 Since a sound credit policy isn’t a one-size-fits-all proposition, it must be tailored to the individual business.
 Nevertheless, when starting to craft your organization’s policy, there is some value in reviewing and starting with a comprehensive and expertly written credit policy template.